Mellikas/World_temperature/README.md

 **HOW TO INSTAL AND RUN**

-1.Create a new Django project in your IDE (e.g. PyCharm)
+1. Create a new Django project in your IDE (e.g. PyCharm)
 2. Download zipped project
 3. Upload the unzipped files to the newly created project
 4. In terminal run: `pip install -r requirements.txt`